Joining St John’s

 St John’s is accessible for students with mobility difficulties.
 We have lift access at three points in the building and a number of accessible toilet facilities.
 Download the accessibility map PDF linked below.

-The current COVID-19 restrictions have severely limited the clubs and activities we are able to offer students at lunchtime and after school.
-We usually offer a huge range of opportunities including sports clubs, dance, music and drama clubs, computing, art, maths and science.
+With COVID-19 restrictions now lifted, we are happy to offer clubs during lunch and after school once again.
+We have a huge range of opportunities including sports clubs, dance, music and drama clubs, computing, art, maths and science.
 Check our clubs page for more information.

 We’re proud our large sixth form is one of the top performing sixth forms nationally.